Capital Investment: Definition, Examples and How It Works

 What Is Capital Investment?

-- Tangible assets like machinery, buildings, vehicles, or land
+Physical investments like machinery, buildings, vehicles, or land that provide the hardware for production.

-- Intangible assets like software, patents, or brand development
+Non-physical investments like software, patents, intellectual property, or brand development.

-It’s called “capital” because the investment is used to increase the productive capacity of a business or economy, not just for immediate consumption.
+The goal is to increase the long-term output of a business or economy rather than immediate consumption.

 - Long-term in nature